tauri-apps/tauri/.changes/cli-devserver-queryparam.md

 "@tauri-apps/cli": patch:bug
 ---

-The built-in dev watcher now ignores the `?` query part of URLs.
+Fix the built-in dev server failing to serve files when URL had queries `?` and other url components.